The Kushite Conquest of Egypt

 on the fight over power allocation.
 Those Libyans originally immigrated

-to Egypt from the Libya in the twelfth century BC.1 Then,
+to Egypt in the twelfth century BC.1 Then,

-due to their expertise in war, many of them ended up taking important
+due to their expertise in war, some of them ended up taking important

 positions in the Egyptian military.